daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 *Skills to hone and build.* Your success in this module will depend in large part on building and applying basic maths skills and tools (mainly at the GCSE level), and strong reading/writing/logic abilities.
 You should build the ability to comprehend and respond carefully and logically to nuanced questions (essay/short answer, solved problem, and multiple choice).
 These problem will incorporate quantitative reasoning, logic, and the ability to understand and clearly express ideas, to correctly characterise and describe theories and evidence, and to apply learned principles to new situations.

-\textcolor{gray}{This last comment is especially relevant for non-native speakers of English}
+\textcolor{gray}{This last comment is especially relevant for non-native speakers of English.}

 [comment]: <> (2024BB)